tahauser/azure-docs.fr-fr/includes/relay-hybrid-connections-dotnet-get-started-client.md

             {
                 Console.WriteLine("Enter lines of text to send to the server with ENTER");

-                // Create a new hybrid connection client var tokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(KeyName, Key);
+                // Create a new hybrid connection client. var tokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(KeyName, Key);
                 var client = new HybridConnectionClient(new Uri(String.Format("sb://{0}/{1}", RelayNamespace, ConnectionName)), tokenProvider);

-                // Initiate the connection
+                // Initiate the connection.
                 var relayConnection = await client.CreateConnectionAsync();

-                // We run two conucrrent loops on the connection.
+                // Run two conucrrent loops on the connection.
 One
-                // reads input from the console and writes it to the connection
+                // reads input from the console and then writes it to the connection
                 // with a stream writer.
 The other reads lines of input from the
-                // connection with a stream reader and writes them to the console.
+                // connection with a stream reader and then writes them to the console.
-                // Entering a blank line will shut down the write task after
+                // Entering a blank line shuts down the write task after
                 // sending it to the server.
-The server will then cleanly shut down
+The server then cleanly shuts down
-                // the connection which will terminate the read task.
+                // the connection, which terminates the read task.

                 var reads = Task.Run(async () => {
-                    // Initialize the stream reader over the connection var reader = new StreamReader(relayConnection);
+                    // Initialize the stream reader over the connection. var reader = new StreamReader(relayConnection);
                     var writer = Console.Out;
                     do
                     {
-                        // Read a full line of UTF-8 text up to newline string line = await reader.ReadLineAsync();
+                        // Read a full line of UTF-8 text up to newline. string line = await reader.ReadLineAsync();
-                        // If the string is empty or null, we are done. if (String.IsNullOrEmpty(line))
+                        // If the string is empty or null, you are done. if (String.IsNullOrEmpty(line))
                             break;
-                        // Write to the console
+                        // Write to the console.
                         await writer.WriteLineAsync(line);
                     }
                     while (true);
                 });

-                // Read from the console and write to the hybrid connection var writes = Task.Run(async () => {
+                // Read from the console and write to the hybrid connection. var writes = Task.Run(async () => {
                     var reader = Console.In;
                     var writer = new StreamWriter(relayConnection) { AutoFlush = true };
                     do
                     {
-                        // Read a line form the console string line = await reader.ReadLineAsync();
+                        // Read a line from the console. string line = await reader.ReadLineAsync();
-                        // Write the line out, also when it's empty await writer.WriteLineAsync(line);
+                        // Write the line out, also when it's empty. await writer.WriteLineAsync(line);
-                        // Quit when the line was empty if (String.IsNullOrEmpty(line))
+                        // Quit when the line is empty. if (String.IsNullOrEmpty(line))
                             break;
                     }
                     while (true);
                 });

-                // Wait for both tasks to complete await Task.WhenAll(reads, writes);
+                // Wait for both tasks to finish. await Task.WhenAll(reads, writes);
                 await relayConnection.CloseAsync(CancellationToken.None);
             }